aligheshlaghi97/asynchronous-python/docs/8. Introduction to AnyIO and Trio/index.md

 ## Structured Concurrency Design Pattern
 As Jan Plesnik explains [here](https://applifting.io/blog/python-structured-concurrency), to avoid orphaned tasks—tasks that lose their reference—we need to embrace structured concurrency.
-In Python 3.11, the introduction of `asyncio.TaskGroup` provides a way to manage this effectively Similarly, Trio offers nurseries, which serve the same purpose.
+In Python 3.11, the introduction of `asyncio.TaskGroup` provides a way to manage this effectively.
+Similarly, Trio offers nurseries, which serve the same purpose.
 An example of an orphaned task can be seen in the following case, where `task_b` loses its reference.
 (Example from Jan's article.)